 “Vox Humana by Adebe DeRango-Adem crackles with lexical and corporeal electricity,” writes Wayde Compton, author of The Outer Harbour.
 “This is poetry that scans like lightning across a slate-blue sky, slashing the page with its power.
 Through its measurements of Blackness, miscegenation, migration, identity, the body, and the body politic, Vox Humana is the voice you have been waiting to hear.
 An incendiary cri de coeur for our times.”

 We’re delighted to share an introduction from the author herself!

 In addition, we’ve selected an excerpt from the book, which you can view below.
 Vox Humana will be released on September 8, 2022, and is available now for pre-order, either from our online shop or from your local independent bookstore.

 Adebe DeRango-Adem is a writer and former attendee of the Jack Kerouac School of Disembodied Poetics (Naropa University), where she mentored with poets Anne Waldman and Amiri Baraka.
 She is the author of three previous full-length poetry books to date: Ex Nihilo, a finalist for the Dylan Thomas Prize; Terra Incognita, nominated for the Pat Lowther Memorial Award; and The Unmooring.
 A poem from The Unmooring was featured in the 2019 Poem-In-Your-Pocket anthology, co-created by the League of Canadian Poets and the Academy of American Poets.
-DeRango-Adem served as the 2019-20 Barbara Smith Writer-in-Residence with Twelve Literary Arts, in Cleveland, Ohio.
+Adebe served as the 2019-20 Barbara Smith Writer-in-Residence with Twelve Literary Arts (Cleveland, Ohio) and was selected by Sonia Sanchez as winner of the 2021 Boston Review Annual Poetry Contest.
 She lives in Toronto.